inmagik/react-rocketjump/website/docs/action_creators.md

 slug: /action-creators
 ---

+Every RjObject has its own action creators: a collection functions that trigger state updates and/or side effects.

 ## Plain and effect action creators

 In RocketJump there is two type of action creators:

-### Plain action creators
+#### Plain action creators

 Plain action creators returns plain actions and theese actions are dispatched on the reducer.

+#### Effect action creators

-### Effect action creators
+Effect action creators returns special actions.

-Effect action creators returns special actions that are passed as input to side effect the side effect will emit plain action dispatched on the reducer.
+This actions becomes a **stream**, side effects take this stream as inputs and emit plain actions dispatched on the reducer.

 You can find action creators under `actionCreators` property in your RjObject.